splunk/public-o11y-docs/gdi/opentelemetry/technical-addons.rst

       <h2>Available add-ons<a name="collector-ta-list" class="headerlink" href="#collector-ta-list" title="Permalink to this headline">¶</a></h2>
    </embed>

-The following technical add-ons are availabe for the Collector:
+The following Technical Add-ons are available for the Splunk Distribution of the OpenTelemetry Collector:

 * :ref:`ta-aws-eks`